-deep next to the spit (you can sail right up to it until the nose hits it without catching your fin!).
+sands, but it' worth checking because things move from year-to-year.
 For more aerial photos of the bar, see the gallery at www.debenentrance.com.
-(2006 pics are up there now).
 Despite the safety of most of this location, there can be some pretty nasty currents caused by the nearby river mouth, so ask the locals for advice if in doubt.
 High-tide can get a bit tricky for launching and landing, as the water comes right up to the concrete steps, but if in doubt (or in trouble!) you can lauch or land from the safety of the lagoon, it just means a short walk back to the car-park. |

 The photos below should give an idea of the range of conditions found at this location.
 The larger images have a description of the conditions at the time the shot was taken.
 If you've got any good photos that you'd like to see here then email the site and I'll add them on if possible.